Code-Institute-Submissions/J-R77-stack-ninja-jump-game_MarResub/README.md

 ------
 ## Future Features
 * Improve responsiveness, so can be used on a mobile.
-* Include a start button so the game doesnt just start straight away.
+* Include a start button so the game doesn't just start straight away.
-* Improve the sensitivity of the two characters to make the game chrisper.
+* Improve the sensitivity of the two characters to make the game crisper.
 * Add difficulty levels and score stats.

 -----